NVIDIA/framework-reproducibility/README.md

 ### NVIDIA GPU Cloud (NGC) TensorFlow Docker Images

 NGC TensorFlow Docker images, starting with version 19.06, implement GPU-deterministic op functionality.
-Version 19.12 also implements [multi-algorithm deterministic cuDNN convolutions][1003], which solves the problem of some layer configurations causing an exception to be thrown with the message "No algorithm worked!".
+Version 19.12 (and beyond) also implements [multi-algorithm deterministic cuDNN convolutions][1003], which solves the problem of some layer configurations causing an exception to be thrown with the message "No algorithm worked!".
+Version 20.03 (and beyond) also implements deterministic backprop for bilinear resizing.

 In Python code running inside the container, deterministic ops can be enabled as follows: